satmapkit/AlongTrackSimulator/docs/classes/alongtracksimulator/computegroundtrack.md

 #  computeGroundTrack

-computes the ground track (latitude and longitude) of a satellite given
+computes the ground track of a satellite given including the nodal precession (unoptimized version)

 ---